- What’s On

 - 86 Space

-Using the One-to-One Service gives you a chance to speak to a worker about issues that are affecting you and work on areas of your life you would most like support in.
+Using the One-to-One Service gives you a chance to speak to a worker about what is on your mind.
+You can get weekly support for around 10 sessions.

 Thank you for your interest in making a referral to The Junction.